How defibrillators work explained simply

 Capacitors can very quickly discharge the charges they store.
 This property of capacitors makes them very useful for defibrillators, where a large amount of electrons (current) needs to be sent through the heart quickly.
 It is like rapidly emptying the bucket to put out the fire.

-Eventually all the free negative and positive charges meet up to form couples.
-There are no more “free” negative charges left to move. i.e. the current stops flowing and the bulb is no longer lights up.
+Eventually, all the free negative and positive charges meet up to form couples.
+There are no more “free” negative charges left to move. i.e. the current stops flowing and the bulb no longer lights up.
 The capacitor is now said to be “discharged”.

-So you have seen how a capacitor (like the water bucket you used to put the fire out) can be used to to collect electrons from a low flow current, store them as a charge, and then discharge them rapidly.
+So you have seen how a capacitor (like the water bucket you used to put the fire out) can be used to collect electrons from a low-flow current, store them as a charge, and then discharge them rapidly.
 The capacitor in a defibrillator is used in this way and we will soon discuss these steps in more detail.

 However, a capacitor with such large plates would not fit into a defibrillator.
 The clever engineers however have found a solution.
 They “roll” the capacitor into a cylindrical shape!
 In this way, the capacitor can have a high capacitance (because the plates have a large surface area) and still be made relatively small.

-Let me now take you to a slightly different topic, i.e. that of my childhood !
-When I was child, I used to often go to local junk yards and collect various discarded electrical things to try and “repair” them.
+Let me now take you to a slightly different topic, i.e. that of my childhood!
+When I was a child, I used to often go to local junkyards and collect various discarded electrical things to try and “repair” them.

 I don’t have many pictures of my childhood, but I did manage to find this one.
 It shows me playing with a powerful electrical motor.
 I now realise, looking at the picture, that the motor had a large capacitor (highlighted in red) attached to it!
 I suppose I should consider myself to be lucky to be alive.
 My parents of course did not understand what I was up to!